Home > Resource Center > Blog > ESG and Electronic Data Destruction: It begins with Environment

 As Guardians in name and nature, caring for our clients, staff, communities and the environment is a natural part of our day-to-day work practices and habits.

-Our next blog dives into the social in ESG and Electronic Data Destruction.
-Or read our full ESG statement here.
+Read more about electronic data destruction and the social of ESG and the governance of ESG.
+View Guardian Data Destruction’s full ESG statement here.
 For any ESG questions or comments, please contact Guardian Data Destruction’s ESG Coordinator, Michelle Keegan.

 Previous Next